neogrup/nc-charts/README.md

 ```

 Your application is already set up to be tested via [web-component-tester](https://github.com/Polymer/web-component-tester).
 Run `polymer test` to run your application's test suite locally.

+Edge give so many errors and fails, this not happens on Chrome.
+This only happens in test mode, due to polymer old version...